 Powdered sugar to taste - start with a cup

-Beat all ingredients together, adding more powdered sugar as necessary to get the consistency you prefer.
-Drip over hot rolls with a fork.
+For icing: Beat all ingredients together, adding more powdered sugar as necessary to get the consistency you prefer.
+Drizzle over hot rolls with a fork.